With so many mobile phones in the market, it can be a daunting task selecting what device to buy for your use. Here are a few tips:

 4. Battery Life

 In many parts of the world and in certain working scenarios, a very good battery performance is important.
-If important to you, be sure to ask about it.
+If it is critical to you, be sure to ask about it.

 Founder of MobilityArena.
 Yomi’s journey in mobile started in 2001.
 Besides obsessing over mobile phones, he also started creating WAP sites (early mobile-friendly websites created with WML).
 He began writing about phones in 2004 and has been at it since then.
 He has owned over 200 devices, from Symbian, Palm, PocketPC/Windows Mobile, BlackBerry/BB10, webOS, Windows Phone, Firefox, Ubuntu Touch, to Android, iOS, and KaiOS operating systems.